 Third Year Spring Semester and Fourth Year: Advanced Pharmacy Practice Rotations

-During the spring semester of the third year, students may choose to complete one or two rotations in addition to the eight rotations required during the fourth year.
+During the spring semester of the third year, students may choose to complete one rotation in addition to the eight rotations required during the fourth year.
 During the fourth year, students must complete eight advanced pharmacy practice rotations.
-All students must complete the first four rotations listed below (24 s.h.); the remaining rotations may be selected by each student.
+All students must complete the first four rotations in the following list (24 s.h.); the remaining rotations may be selected by each student.

 Course # | Title | Hours |